cardano-scaling/CIPs/CIP-0164/README.md

   obfuscated.
 - With server-side reordering, LeiosFetch could also be free to interleave small replies to vote requests with large replies to block/transaction requests.
-  Without it, however, the colocation of small replies and large replies in a single mini-protocol with granular states incurs head-of-line blocking.
+  Without it, however, the collocation of small replies and large replies in a single mini-protocol with granular states incurs head-of-line blocking.
 That risks occasionally increasing some key latencies, thereby threatening freshest-first delivery or even motivating inflations of $L_\text{vote}$